hipe-0/altimeter/README.md

 * color graphical display
 * Lithium rechargeable battery
 * on/off switch to save battery
-* altitude reference can be adjusted with 2 buttons for + and -
+* altitude reference can be adjusted with 2 buttons for + and -.
+You always need to give your altimeter a known reference before use.
 * Text is localized in French (that can be changed easily in the code)
 * some sound effects (buzzer) with volume control using the trimmer potentiometer
 * low cost (about 10 euros if you print the box yourself)